 Man.
 A word possibly derived from the name of the great progenitor Mannus, or that ancient word manus meaning “hand.”
 Within this two-fold possibility we can assume that a man is the work of their own hands.

 This does not mean you need two whole and abled hands.
 This means that every choice you make and every action you take is building you into someone.
 Who that someone is will of course be influenced by people and circumstances beyond your control, but who that someone is begins and ends with you.

 There is a persistent idea shared among people that the creator is revealed in the creation.
 On a smaller scale than understanding the universe in order to understand the divine, this idea is why we spend so much time analyzing the creative works of those we admire.
 It is also why we turn over in our minds again and again the words that others have spoken to us, and the things others have done in our presence, and sometimes — when feeling guilty or embarrassed — we obsessively recall our own words and deeds.

 Play the Hand You’re Dealt

 As a reader of this piece, it’s safe for me to assume you know that Hans Christian Andersen is a writer of fairy tales (some of which have been the focus of other articles I’ve written).
 What you might not know is that he preferred to think of himself as a poet and wanted to support himself as such.
-While fairy tale writing wasn’t by any means lucrative, it was more lucrative to him than any of his other writing, and so it was that he more and more chose it as his signature form of verse, writing in various introductions:
+While fairy tale writing wasn’t by any means lucrative, it was more lucrative to him than any of his other writing, and so it was that he more and more chose it as his signature form of verse, writing in various introductions to his tales:

 In a little land like ours, the poet is always poor; honor, therefore, is the golden bird he tries to grasp.
 Time will tell whether I can catch it by telling fairy tales.